Care to take a guess at how tall Intimidator 305 climbs? Yup, it's 305 feet. That makes it one of the tallest and fastest coasters in the world.

 Intimidator 305 Gets a Trim

-With its gleaming red lift hill piercing the Kings Dominion skyline and towering over the nearby Anaconda and Rebel Yell coasters, the mere sight of Intimidator 305 gets hearts, er, racing.
+With its gleaming red lift hill piercing the Kings Dominion skyline and towering over the nearby Anaconda and Racer 75 coasters, the mere sight of Intimidator 305 gets hearts, er, racing.
 Themed to the late NASCAR legend, Dale "the Intimidator" Earnhardt, the ride is designed more for speed than airtime.
 It may have been designed for a bit too much speed, actually.

-When it debuted at the beginning of the 2010 season and hit 94 mph, however, there were reports of passengers "graying out" or nearly blacking out from the ride's crushing positive G-forces.
+Like Millennium Force, the original Giga-Coaster at sister park, Cedar Point, Intimidator 305 was supposed to reach a top speed of over 90 mph.
+When it debuted at the beginning of the 2010 season and hit 94 mph, however, there were reports of passengers "graying out" (nearly blacking out) from the ride's crushing positive G-forces.

 Gentlemen!
 Start Your Engines!

 When it hits the bottom of the 300-foot hill, Intimidator 305 takes a fairly abrupt banked turn to head back in the direction of the station.
-This is where grayouts have been plaguing passengers.
-As a seasoned coaster rider, I was surprised, chagrined, and, frankly, more than a bit freaked out the first time I felt like I might pass out on a thrill machine.
+This is where grayouts had been plaguing passengers.
+The trim brakes on Intimidator 305, however, appear to be doing their job, and reports of fogginess during the banked turn have significantly decreased.

 Intimidator 305: Surprisingly Smooth and Utterly Unique